yyx990803/pod/README.md

             // *** any valid pm2 config here gets passed to pm2. ***

-            // spin up 2 instances using cluster module "instances": 2
+            // spin up 2 instances using cluster module "instances": 2,

             // pass in additional command line args to the app "args": "['--toto=heya coco', '-d', '1']",

             // file paths for stdout, stderr logs and pid.
-            // will be in ~/.pm2/ if not specified "fileOutput": "/absolute/path/to/stdout.log",
+            // will be in ~/.pm2/ if not specified "error_file": "/absolute/path/to/stdout.log",
-            "fileError": "/absolute/path/to/stderr.log",
-            "pidFile": "/absolute/path/to/example1.pid"
+            "out_file": "/absolute/path/to/stderr.log"
         },
         "example2": {

             // minimum uptime to be considered stable,
             // in milliseconds.
 If not set, all restarts
             // are considered unstable.
-            "minUptime": 3600000,
+            "min_uptime": 3600000,

             // max times of unstable restarts allowed
             // before the app is auto stopped.
-            "maxRestarts": 10
+            "max_restarts": 10
         },
         "my-remote-app": {
-            "remote": "yyx990803/my-remote-app",
+            "remote": "yyx990803/my-remote-app", // github shorthand
-            "branch": "master"
+            "branch": "test" // if not specified, defaults to master }
     }
 }
-}
 ```

-## Logging & Monitoring
+## Using PM2 Directly

 Since pod uses pm2 under the hood, logging is delegated to `pm2`.
+If you didn't set an app's `out_file` and `error_file` options, logs will default to be saved at `~/.pm2/logs`.

+It's recommended to link `path/to/pod/node_modules/pm2/bin/pm2` to your `/usr/local/bin` so that you can use `pm2 monit` and `pm2 logs` for real-time monitoring.

+If things go wrong and restarting is not fixing them, try `pm2 kill`.
+It terminates all pm2-managed processes and resets potential env variable problems.

-It's recommended to link `path/to/pod/node_modules/pm2/bin/pm2` to your `/usr/local/bin` so that you can use `pm2 monit` and `pm2 logs` to analyze more detailed app info.
-Note that all pod commands only concerns apps present in pod's config file, so it's fine if you use pm2 separately to run additional processes.
+All pod commands only concerns apps present in pod's config file, so it's fine if you use pm2 separately to run additional processes.

-## Custom post-receive hook
+## Custom Post-receive Hook

-You can edit the post-receive script of an app using `pod edit <appname>` to customize the actions after a git push.

-Or, if you prefer to include the hook with the repo, just place a `.podhook` file in your app, which can contain shell scripts that will be executed after push, and before restarting the app.
+To run additional shell script after a push and before the app is restarted, just include a `.podhook` file in your app.
 If `.podhook` exits with code other than 0, the app will not be restarted and will hard reset to the commit before the push.

 Example `.podhook`: